codexgigassys/codex-backend/README.md

 ![img](doc/33-searchbox-section-hash4.png?raw=true)

 #### Sample Download
 You can download multiple samples by pasting a list of hashes into the textbox of the download tab.
-You will get a zip file with “codex” as password.
+You will get a zip file with “codex” as password. **Use this functionality at your own risk!**

 ![img](doc/46-process-example2.png?raw=true)